codingsasi/drupal-setup/README.md

 `$ sudo chmod +x /bin/dsup`

 You're good to go!
 Execute the command dsup from anywhere now.
-Run command dsup to check the usage.
+Run command `dsup` to check the usage.

+## NOTES
+* This script operates under the asumption that you webroot is in `public_html`
+* There is no rollback as of yet.
+If the script fails while running, you will most likely be attached to another object by an inclined plane, wrapped helically around an axis!
+* Please point out mistakes and contribute to help make this better and add more functionalities.